Robotics: Other

-Manipulation

-A definition of robotic manipulation has been provided by Matt Mason as: "manipulation refers to an agent’s control of its environment through selective contact”.

-Robots need to manipulate objects; pick up, modify, destroy, or otherwise have an effect.
-Thus the functional end of a robot arm intended to make the effect (whether a hand, or tool) are often referred to as end effectors, while the "arm" is referred to as a manipulator.
-Most robot arms have replaceable end-effectors, each allowing them to perform some small range of tasks.
-Some have a fixed manipulator that cannot be replaced, while a few have one very general-purpose manipulator, for example, a humanoid hand.

 Mechanical grippers

 One of the most common types of end-effectors are "grippers".
 In its simplest manifestation, it consists of just two fingers that can open and close to pick up and let go of a range of small objects.
 Fingers can, for example, be made of a chain with a metal wire running through it.
 Hands that resemble and work more like a human hand include the Shadow Hand and the Robonaut hand.
 Hands that are of a mid-level complexity include the Delft hand.
 Mechanical grippers can come in various types, including friction and encompassing jaws.
 Friction jaws use all the force of the gripper to hold the object in place using friction.
 Encompassing jaws cradle the object in place, using less friction.

 Suction end-effectors

 Suction end-effectors, powered by vacuum generators, are very simple astrictive devices that can hold very large loads provided the prehension surface is smooth enough to ensure suction.

 Pick and place robots for electronic components and for large objects like car windscreens, often use very simple vacuum end-effectors.

 Suction is a highly used type of end-effector in industry, in part because the natural compliance of soft suction end-effectors can enable a robot to be more robust in the presence of imperfect robotic perception.
 As an example: consider the case of a robot vision system that estimates the position of a water bottle but has 1 centimeter of error.
 While this may cause a rigid mechanical gripper to puncture the water bottle, the soft suction end-effector may just bend slightly and conform to the shape of the water bottle surface.